 Acceptance for Cognitive Value (AFCV)

-The following is a modest proposal (created by inventor Russell Wright of Theme Zoom) for a new definition of cognitive value and a clarification of Value Distraction for knowledge workers.
+AFCV (Acceptance for Cognitive Value) is a proposed neologism (created by inventor Russell Wright of Theme Zoom) that could help redefine and define cognitive values as they relate to complex business decision making.
+Additionally.
+AFCV could provide clarification and "early warning" signs of Value Distraction for knowledge workers engaging in knowledge work athletics.
 Neuroeconomics may well hold the key to future value definitions and the Neuropolicy institute at Emory University is preparing other clinical studies to make the following suggestions redundant.

-Acceptance - The taking and receiving of anything in good part, and as it were a tacit agreement to a preceding act, which might have been defeated or avoided if such acceptance had not been made. - Black's Law Dictionary 4th Edition
+Legal Definition of Acceptance - The taking and receiving of anything in good part, as it were a tacit agreement to a preceding act, which might have been defeated or avoided if such acceptance had not been made. - Black's Law Dictionary 4th Edition

 Almost all distraction is caused by mismanaged commitments. - David Allen